 It just goes to show, you can build teams, even armies, of people to work for you and help you reach your goals; but whether you are the head of a large corporation, a department manager or the owner of a small business, simply surrounding yourself with talent and resources is not enough.
 Just like kids on a playground, we would all much rather be on the team with the nice captain, than the bully.

-The driving force behind success is social awareness, the cornerstone of emotional intelligence.
-It comes first from being self-aware and being able to manage yourself and your own emotions, and then develops from an understanding of the people around you.
+Social awareness is the cornerstone of emotional intelligence.
+It comes first from being self-aware and being able to manage yourself and your own emotions and then develops from an understanding of the people around you.
 When you become socially aware, you are better able to empathize with others’ emotions, as well as the intent behind their actions.
 You are also better able to understand your environment and recognize the factors that influence people and impact outcomes.

 At the heart of social awareness is empathy.
 True empathy combines understanding both the emotional and the logical rationale that goes into every decision.
 Leaders who can develop this level of awareness, and empathize with others, are better able to adapt, persuade and motivate their team to achieve greater results.1 James was unable to accomplish this, whereas Sara excelled.